1 8

 Option 2: White, grey, or black slim fitting shirt.
 Black or grey convertible tights or leggings.
 White socks and white ballet shoes, or black socks and black ballet shoes.

-All Dancers: White, grey, or black shirt.
+All Dancers: White, grey, or black top.
 Black leggings, or black slim fitting athletic pants, or convertible black tights.
 Black or skin tone jazz shoes.
+Students may need to be barefoot depeding on the class.

 Skintoneballet